moroz/moroz.dev/content/blog/deploy-phoenix-on-windows-server-2019.md

 By default, Windows does not provide a POSIX-compliant shell.
 However, we can still execute shell scripts inside the GNU-like MINGW environment bundled with Git.
-Below is a simple script that will pull changes from the upstream repository, install Elixir dependencies, compile the application and assemble a release:
+Below is a simple script that will pull changes from the upstream repository, install Elixir dependencies, compile the application and assemble a release.
+Put these lines inside `scripts/build-release.sh`:

 ```shell
 #!/bin/sh